cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 GET /offers/?q=videosCount:<10
 ```

-Retrieve all events and places that have 5 to 10 videos
+Retrieve all events and places that have 5 to 10 videos:
 ```
 GET /offers/?q=videosCount:[5 TO 10]
 ```